Deco&Design

 It is furniture that belongs to that group called "antiques", furniture sought after by collectors, by connoisseurs.
 It is the kind of furniture that is bought out of passion, in which a lot of money is invested and which, with very few exceptions, increases in value over time.

 Rare pieces are treated as works of art.
-They are catalogued and the period in which they were made is mentioned, style, the creator or the school to which it belongs.
+They are cataloged, mentioning the period when they were made, stylethe creator or school to which it belongs.
 Such pieces of furniture are at least 100 years old.
-To be truly valuable, they must have been made when furniture was not made industrially, and the pieces are much fewer, even unique.
-It is solid wood, sometimes even very valuable woods such as ebony or rosewood, worked by hand and embellished with carvings or inlays.
+To be truly valuable, they must have been made in a period when furniture was not made industrially, with far fewer pieces being unique.
+They are made of solid wood, sometimes even very valuable species such as ebony or rosewood, handcrafted and embellished with carvings or inlays.

-Those who are involved in this world of antiquities have serious knowledge of art and art history.
-An antique piece of furniture is examined in detail to determine its approximate age and provenance.
-The style in which it was made and its resemblance to other pieces made by the cabinetmaker to whom it is attributed is studied.
-If the piece is part of a private collection and these things are known exactly, then information about its journey through time (who owned it) gives the piece even more value.
+Those involved in the world of antiques have a serious knowledge of art and art history.
+An antique piece of furniture is analyzed in detail to determine its approximate age and provenance.
+The style in which it was made and its similarity to other pieces made by the cabinetmaker to whom it is attributed are studied.
+If the piece is part of a private collection and these things are known with certainty, then information about its journey through time (who owned it) gives the piece even more value.

 Another aspect that increases value is uniqueness.
-If it's a one-off, the value will increase a lot.
-Any manufacturing defects can also increase its value.
-If 5 identical pieces were made in the same period and one of them has a small defect that makes it stand out, it will certainly be more expensive than its sister piece.
+If it is unique, the value will increase greatly.
+Manufacturing defects can also increase its value.
+If 5 identical pieces were made in the same period and one of them has a small flaw that makes it stand out, that one will certainly be much more expensive than its siblings.

 The condition of the piece of furniture is not very important, provided it is not irreparably damaged.
-It is possible that a good condition means a higher value, but a less good condition does not reduce the value very much.
-It can be restored by specialists and regain its former charm.
+A good condition may mean a higher value, but a less good condition does not greatly reduce the value.
+It can be professionally restored to its former charm.

-These pieces of furniture can be traded for very large sums or end up in auctions at incredible values.
+These pieces of furniture can be traded for very large sums or end up in the in auctions at incredible values.
 An example of a rare piece is the desk pictured below.
-It is attributed to Pierre Golle, who is said to have introduced inlay to French furniture making in the 17th century.
+It is attributed to Pierre Golle, who is said to have introduced intarsia into French furniture making in the 17th century.
 The desk is named after Mazarin because Golle was something of a protégé of his.
 From 1656 Golle produced furniture for Louis XIV.

 old furniture